Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 - Any recent branded controllers others than *Microsoft Xbox 360/One controller*, (like *Sony PS4/PS3 Dualshock*, *Logitech*... or from any another brand) which use *DirectInput*.
 - Older branded gamepad (like *Sony PS2 Dualshock*, *Logitech Rumblepad*, etc...) which use *DirectInput*.
-- ... or generally any USB Generic (unbranded) controller which use *DirectInput*.
+- ... or generally any 3rd Party Controller (Unbranded USB Generic controller) which use *DirectInput*.

 ### Installation: